ArduPilot/SoloScripts/Initial_Install_Other.md

   ![WinSCP Settings](https://github.com/ArduPilot/SoloScripts/blob/master/Misc/winscp_settings.jpg)
   ![WinSCP Directories](https://github.com/ArduPilot/SoloScripts/blob/master/Misc/winscp_directories.jpg)

 These instructions require the use of the [Mission Planner](http://ardupilot.org/planner/docs/common-install-mission-planner.html) ground station application for Windows.
 The necessary settings for Mission Planner are pictured below.
+They are in the Config/Tuning > Planner sexction.
 You need the layout drop down set for advanced and the connection drop down set for UDP.
 To connect to the Solo, your PC must be connected to the Solo's WiFi.
 Press the connect button.
 Mission Planner will connect to the Solo's Pixhawk and download all it's parameters.
 Once connected, you will get many more options in config/tuning.
 ![MP Settings](https://github.com/ArduPilot/SoloScripts/blob/master/Misc/mission_planner_settings.jpg)
+JPG

 1. **Your solo should be in safe working order before you start**.
 It should not be malfunctioning or unreliable before you even begin.
 It must be up to date with the latest 3DR firmware.
 You cannot do this with a straight out of the box Solo.
 You must go through the full pre-flight update first on a new Solo.
 Once your Solo is up to date and working well, you're ready to begin.